Get Hands-On Experience

 Summer Jobs & Internships

 Employers expect you to use each summer to build your legal skills.
 Summer is a chance to explore different areas of law, use your legal training, and develop new legal and professional skills.
-Students can work with a wide range of employers and OCP is available to help with every step, including identifying opportunities, connecting you with alumni and other contacts in the legal community, reviewing application materials, conducting interview preparation, and discussing how to negotiate an offer.
+Students can work with a wide range of employers and the Office of Career Services is available to help with every step, including identifying opportunities, connecting you with alumni and other contacts in the legal community, reviewing application materials, conducting interview preparation, and discussing how to negotiate an offer.
 Opportunities are available in the Bay Area, across the country, and abroad.
 To learn more about options to get hands-on experience while earning academic credit, check out the USF Law Externship Program and the Clinical Programs.

 – James Logan '17, worked at the Contra Costa District Attorney’s Office during his 2L summer